wikipathways/cord-19/README.md

 ***These 216 pathway figures contain a total of 4818 gene mentions mapping to 1523 unique gene identifiers (NCBI Gene Entrez IDs).***

 See our [notebook](https://wikipathways.github.io/cord-19/covid_figure_ocr_ner.nb.html) for more details.

+Visit our [interactive shiny app](https://gladstone-bioinformatics.shinyapps.io/shiny-covidpathways/) to explore the dataset yourself.

 ---
 Numbers last updated March 17, 2020